How to grow basil

 How to care for basil plants

 Basil is a half-hardy annual, so new plants will be needed each year.
-However, in autumn, when temperatures start to dip, bring a few plants back indoors to provide a fresh supply of leaves in winter.
+However, in autumn, when temperatures start to dip, bring a few plants back indoors to provide a fresh supply of leaves over winter.

 How to harvest basil